convox/docs/docs/deployment/syslogs.md

 URL      tcp+tls://logs1.papertrailapp.com:12345
 ```

-In order to start sending logs from an app to the forwarder you need to link it to the app with `convox rack resources link`
+In order to start sending logs from an App to the forwarder you need to link it to the App with `convox rack resources link`

 ```bash
 $ convox rack resources link syslog-3785 --app example